 If you are offering virtual services this holiday season, here are some tips:

 Put a holiday spin on your virtual services: Try to find a way to incorporate each holiday in a special way.
 This could be as simple as changing your virtual background (check out our 50 Free and Festive Christmas Zoom Backgrounds) or dressing for the occasion.

 Practice & perfect your virtual performance: If possible, practice your virtual performance with friends and family.
-The virtual event space is new for many vendors, so rehearsing will help you resolve any technical issues before any live events.
+Rehearsing will help you resolve any technical issues before any live events.
 Here are some additional tips for your virtual performance.

 Create a holiday package: Consider creating a holiday special for your virtual performances.
 For example, this could be throwing in an extra drawing or two as a caricature artist or offering credit towards a future booking.